vegaprotocol/ethdenver2022/README.md

 Splitting your funds wisely between the commitment amount and other funds to actually support orders required to meet it is another skill you have to master.

-Don’t worry if all of this sounds rather complicated, there will be an opportunity to attend the workshop [Programming Liquidity on Vega Futures Markets](https://linktoschedule/) where the Vega team will demonstrate some of these concepts to you in more detail!
+Don’t worry if all of this sounds rather complicated, in addition to the video guides and walk-throughs listed below, there will be an opportunity to attend the workshop [Programming Liquidity on Vega Futures Markets](https://linktoschedule/) where the Vega team will demonstrate some of these concepts to you in more detail :brain:

 #### IMPORTANT SETUP AND TEST MARKET INFORMATION